ombe1229/RAChecker/README.md

 ***THIS IS INCOMPLETE YET***
 <br>
 # How to use
-Start "main.bat", and input your log derectory location<br>
+Start "main.bat", and input your log directory location<br>
 Like 'ServerLogs/7777' (You can change the port number)<br>
-Then "result.txt" will created at "main.bat" derectory.<br>
+Then "result.txt" will created at "main.bat" directory.<br>